 • DKP EE: Extended version of the virtualization module.

-The table below provides brief a comparison of editions listing its main features and functions:
+The table below provides a brief comparison of editions, listing their main features and functions:

 The feature set corresponds to the latest release on the stable release channel.

-High availability of VMs in case of hypervisor failure
+High availability of VMs when a hypervisor node fails

 Dynamic hypervisor resource balancing for VM placement on local storage